HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Elanco Animal Health (ELAN) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Aug.
-09, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Elanco Animal Health, Inc. (: ELAN) investors with significant losses to submit your losses now.
+10, 2021 /PRNewswire/ -- Hagens Berman urges Elanco Animal Health, Inc. (NYSE: ELAN) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations and certain investors may have valuable claims.

 Visit: www.hbsslaw.com/investor-fraud/ELAN